praveenhm/MLpipeline/dev/README.md

 ## COMING SOON (Marcus)

-All the stage* scripts will take a `--run-pod` which will run the stage on a machine you may have created with the name `acuvity.${USER}` instead of locally.
+All the stage* scripts will take a `--run-pod` which will run the stage on a machine you may have created with the name `tanh.${USER}` instead of locally.